HobbieJ/PasswordGenerator/README.md

 # GenPass Beta

-Created during my Junior year of High School
+A High School Pet Project

 This program's intent is to randomly generate a password using the random function within the .NET Framework.
 Future goals include adding encryption so that passwords can later be saved to text files.